SharvilDhumal/GrafanaAutoBuilder/README.md

 ## CSV prerequisites for dashboard generation

 The backend reads a CSV of panel definitions and converts each row into a Grafana panel.
-Columns must match exactly the headers below.
+Columns are flexible: optional columns may be omitted entirely.

 ### Required headers (case-sensitive):